emeka/emeka.github.com/_posts/2013-04-10-cloud-provisioning-provisioning-command-line-tools.md

 command line tools come before any pretty management and monitoring application because the latter should be provisioned by the same tools as your services.

-After giving our definition of service, we describe our criteria and the list of tools grouped in two sections:
-* *Native Service Provisioning*, for tools that natively understand the concept of service,
-* *Node Provisioning*, for tools that provision services but do not have a native concept of service.

-In addition, we present a list of related tools as pointers to alternative solutions.

 **Note:**  This is a work in progress and this post will be augmented as time goes.
-Your comments are welcome as I have certainly overlooked some projects.
+Your comments are welcome as we have certainly overlooked some projects.

 Service